 Ans.
 1. Sleep well before the exam day.

-2. Give maximum mock tests at the time you are planning to take your CAT slot- your biological clock gets set up.
+2. Practice maximum CAT practice papers at the time you are planning to take your CAT slot- your biological clock gets set up.

 3. Attempt only those questions in which you are so sure.